MRI Scans

 All of this illustrates an aspect of taking charge and retaining charge of your own medical care.
 Keep copies of your medical records; build your own data warehouse.
 If you see a gap, bridge it.
 If you find a hole, plug it.
 If something is missing, provide it.
 If you see a problem, fix it.
 Work with medical team around you, but lead the charge, rather than waiting for something to happen.

 There is a certain amount of anxiety associated with each MRI.
 How do I deal with it?
 I send emails to those who have been with me throughout this adventure - to the prayer teams at my church, at my work place, family and other survivors.
 The pending date of the MRI is noted in these emails, and I solicit prayers for a clean scan.
 I tell myself that there is no reason why the tumor must come back.
 This is up to God, not me.
 Worrying is not going to change the situation, at least not for the better.
 Worry can literally make a person sick, so I therefore try not to be consumed by the MRI results - easier said than done.
 I typically pray all during the MRI, while the scan is in progress.
 When I receive the film following the MRI, Kathy and I perform our own review, courtesy of the light shining through the windows in the lobby of the MRI facility.
 We are not formally trained in these matters, but we do know my brain, where the tumor was, where the recurrence was located, and we could spot any obvious major changes.
-We have a good idea what the report is going to say even before the report is published.
+We have a good idea what the report is going to say even before the report is published, but there have been a couple of instances where I missed a recurrence, but radiologist found the returned tumor, and even specified the exact plane and sequence demonstrating the tumor.

 Home | News | Contact | Links